JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-The listener passed into the `FeatureFlagAdapter` simply changes the value of the `Feature` on the `RuntimeFeatureFlagProvider` and show a `SnackBar` to restart the app so the new value is properly applied:
+The listener passed into the `FeatureFlagAdapter` simply changes the value of the `Feature` on the `RuntimeFeatureFlagProvider` and shows a `SnackBar` to restart the app to ensure the new value is properly applied:

 ```kotlin
 val checkedListener = { feature: Feature, enabled: Boolean ->